 How do you determine the cash on cash return and why is it better than using ROI on rental properties?

 The way I calculate cash on cash return may not be the exact way an accountant would calculate it, but this technique is the best way for me to judge the returns on a rental property.
-For more information on my rental properties, check out my complete guide to purchasing long-term rental properties.

 Why is it hard to calculate the ROI on rental properties?